Christopher-Matthews/Stack-Overflow-Analysis/README.md

 ### File Descriptions

 There are 4 IPython notebooks.
-The JobSatisfactionML notebook takes the longest at run-time.
+The JobSatisfactionRegression notebook takes the longest at run-time.
 It also requires importing the cleaning_function.py file for preprocessing.
 The Preprocessing notebook is just a step by step analysis of how I worked through creating the final cleaning_function.py file and won't provide any analysis of data.

 ### Results